dohuyhoang93/DeepSearch/README.md

 1. On the **Indexing** tab, find the location you want to update in the "Manage Indexed Locations" list.
 2. Click the **"🔄 Rescan"** button next to its path.
-3. The application will re-scan the directory, compare it with the old index, and save only the changes.
+3. The application will perform a full, efficient rescan of the directory in the background.
+Once finished, the new index will instantly and safely replace the old one.

 ### 4. Deleting an Index